 You’ll notice 10k is the most pink, while 18k has a slightly warmer, more subtle pink gold hue.
 To learn more about the different metals we offer (rose gold vs gold, the pros and cons or our white metal options), check out our blog post on the best metal for your wedding band.

 While all gold rings will scratch and scuff over time due to the soft nature of precious metals, you’ll find that the gold content in 10k and 14k is slightly harder than in 18k; however, 18k is a denser, and therefore, heavier metal and will feel a bit more substantial on your finger.
+The difference between 14k and 18k gold comes down to durability versus richness—14k is more resistant to wear, while 18k offers a deeper color and heavier feel.
 If you plan to remove your wedding ring before any manual labor or exercise (which we strongly recommend!!!), you’ll be just fine with any of our three options.

 At the end of the day, the gold purity of your ring comes down to your individual preference.
 As a guide, 14k is the most popular type of gold used to make jewelry in the US and is our bestseller as well.